rackerlabs/support-how-to/content/cloud-servers/installing-and-configuring-vsftpd.md

     chroot_list_enable=YES
     chroot_list_file=/etc/vsftpd/vsftpd.chroot_list

 You must create a **vsftp.chroot_list** file and put any users in it who are *not* chrooted.
-Everyone is chrooted by default.
+All users are chrooted by default.
 You must create the file even if you don't have any users to put in it.

 **Note:** For Ubuntu, the line for the chroot list file is `chroot_list_file=/etc/vsftpd.chroot_list`.

-If you want to enable a user to use FACLS or a set a group permission by default, add the following lines at the bottom of the configuration file:
+If you want to enable a user to use file access control lists (FACLs) or a set a group permission by default, add the following lines at the bottom of the configuration file:

     file_open_mode=XXXX
     local_umask=XXX

-Here, `file_open_mode` can be changed to 0775, 0664, and so on to meet your basic permission needs.
+Here, you can change `file_open_mode` to 0775, 0664, and so on to meet your basic permission needs.
 You might not need to combine it with umask, depending on what you want to do.

 Umask removes permissions from the files.
 For example, a file with 777 becomes 755 with a umask of 022 (the default).
-This is to restrict access for security purposes.
+This restricts access for security purposes.
 Some people mistakenly set the umask to 000, thinking that the files will then show up as 777.
-This is an important distinction; whereas `file_open_mode` tells vsFTPD the default permissions to use, umask will only take away permissions, it can never grant them.
+This distinction is important.
+While `file_open_mode` tells vsFTPD the default permissions to use, umask only takes away permissions, it can never grant them.

 #### Restart and enable vsFTPD